xenzh/poor-mans-ql/README.md

 }
 ```

+See [these showcase unit tests](./test/example.t.cpp) for more features.

 ## Performance

 This version is more of a proof of concept, and benchmarks do not look too inspiring: